a-renzini/pygwb/CONTRIBUTING.md

 ### Open a merge request

-When you feel that your work is finished, you should create a merge request to propose that your changes be merged into the main (`upstream`) repository.
+When you feel that your work is finished (meaning, the code is complete and documented, and you have performed a set of tests and documented these), you should create a merge request to propose that your changes be merged into the main (`upstream`) repository.

 After you have pushed your new feature branch to `origin`, you should find a new button on the [stochastic_lite repository home page](https://git.ligo.org/stochastic_lite/stochastic_lite/) inviting you to create a merge request out of your newly pushed branch.
 (If the button does not exist, you can initiate a merge request by going to the `Merge Requests` tab on your fork website on git.ligo.org and clicking `New merge request`)

 You should click the button, and proceed to fill in the title and description boxes on the merge request page.
+Please link to any relevant git issues in your description.
 It is recommended that you check the box to `Remove source branch when merge request is accepted`; this will result in the branch being automatically removed from your fork when the merge request is accepted.

 Once the request has been opened, one of the maintainers will assign someone to review the change.
 There may be suggestions and/or discussion with the reviewer.
 These interactions are intended to make the resulting changes better.
 The reviewer will merge your request.